 Children are eligible for Pupil Premium if a parent is receiving certain welfare benefits.
 Registering for Pupil Premium could entitle your child's school to an additional £1300 of funding per child this academic year which could be used in a variety of ways, such as funding additional tuition in music or other subject areas, school trips or after-school activities.
 More information and application forms can be obtained from the school office.

 School Uniform

+Our policy is to have a seasonal uniform and not to restrict the choices available by gender.
 Please ensure your child/children are dressed smartly in the correct uniform.